heatherflew/mks_espadons/README.md

 # mks_espadons

-Web tools for Mauna Kea Scholars (and others) to allow users to view ESPaDOnS spectra using a web browser
+This is a set of web tools for [Mauna Kea Scholars](https://maunakeascholars.com/) (and others) to allow users to view [ESPaDOnS](https://www.cfht.hawaii.edu/Instruments/Spectroscopy/Espadons/) spectra using a web browser.
+ESPaDOnS is a high-resolution echelle spectrograph and spectropolarimeter and is one of the instruments at [Canada-France-Hawaii Telescope](https://www.cfht.hawaii.edu/).

 A live copy of this is hosted on github.io, and can be found at [https://heatherflew.github.io/mks_espadons](https://heatherflew.github.io/mks_espadons/)

 ## Espadons Spectrum Viewer

 This is a tool that allows the user to load up to 2 ESPaDOnS spectrum .s files and to display and examine the spectrum.
-It uses only html5, javascript and plotly.
+The code for this uses only html5, javascript and plotly, and when hosted on a server, can be accessed using just a browser.
 It works and has been tested on modern web browsers.
 This tool was designed for 2 purposes:

 1. Allow high school students an easy way to view ESPaDOnS spectra using only a web browser.